FIFA World Cup 2026 · Sponsors

 Coca-Cola

 Non-alcoholic beverages across every venue.
-Operates the FIFA Trophy Tour in partnership with FIFA — the original solid-gold cup is currently mid-tour, projected to visit 50+ countries for the 2026 cycle.
+Operates the FIFA Trophy Tour in partnership with FIFA.
+The original solid-gold cup is currently mid-tour, projected to visit 50+ countries for the 2026 cycle.
 Coca-Cola's FIFA partnership dates back nearly five decades.

 Payment Services